gavlyukovskiy/spring-boot-data-source-decorator/README.md

 decorator.datasource.flexy-pool.threshold.connection.acquire=50
 # Enable logging and publishing ConnectionLeaseTimeThresholdExceededEvent when a connection lease has exceeded the given time threshold
 decorator.datasource.flexy-pool.threshold.connection.lease=1000

-# Creates span for every connection and query.
-Works only with p6spy or datasource-proxy.
-decorator.datasource.sleuth.enabled=true
-# Specify traces that will be created in zipkin
-decorator.datasource.sleuth.include=connection, query, fetch
 ```

 #### Spring Cloud Sleuth